zoot101/snapraid-daily/README.md

 Likewise, it was decided not to check if the parity files exist to again prevent waking the disks unless a sync or a scrub operation are **actually** going to be carried out.

-If there is an issue with not being able to access the parity files or content files, the sync or scrub will fail and the user will be notified anyway.
+If there is an issue with not being able to access the parity files or content files, the status command will flag this in the case of a missing content file, and the sync or scrub will fail in the case of a missing parity file, and the user will be notified anyway.

 ## Step 2 - Check SnapRAID Array Current Status